merkle-tests/interview-kata/README.md

 }
 ```

+> NOTES FOR OURSELVES:
+>
-- summary of the kata for the candidate
+>- summary of the kata for the candidate
-- document for the interviewer (common questions for second interview or updates to the kata for pairing process)
+>- document for the interviewer (common questions for second interview or updates to the kata for pairing process)
-- create JARS and DATA for them
+>- create JARS and DATA for them
-- do the kata in your free time
+>- do the kata in your free time
-- some test already done to validate kata
+>- some test already done to validate kata